Scooby-Doo (film)

-Scooby-Doo (also known as Scooby-Doo: The Movie) is a 2002 American fantasy adventure-comedy film based on the long-running animated franchise of the same name.
-The first installment in the Scooby-Doo live-action film series, the film was directed by Raja Gosnell from a screenplay by James Gunn, and stars Freddie Prinze Jr., Sarah Michelle Gellar, Matthew Lillard, Linda Cardellini and Rowan Atkinson.
-The plot revolves around Mystery Incorporated, a group of four young adults and a talking dog who solve mysteries, who reunite after a two-year disbandment to investigate a mystery at a popular horror-themed tropical island resort.
+Scooby-Doo (also known as Scooby-Doo: The Movie) is a 2002 American comedy horror film, based on the long-running animated franchise.
+The first installment in the Scooby-Doo live-action film series, the film was directed by Raja Gosnell and written by James Gunn.
+It stars Freddie Prinze Jr., Sarah Michelle Gellar, Matthew Lillard, Linda Cardellini and Rowan Atkinson.
+The plot revolves around Mystery, Inc., a group of young adult sleuths and their talking Great Dane who solve mysteries.
+They reunite after a two-year disbandment to solve a mystery at a horror-themed tropical island resort.